timescale/docs/cloud/migrate-mst-cloud/entire-database.md

    SELECT timescaledb_pre_restore();
    ```

 1. Check that `pg_dump` has finished.

-In your regular shell (not in psql), run
+1. From your regular shell prompt, not psql, run the following command to
-   the following command to restore the dumped data into your Cloud database.
-Be
+   restore the dumped data into your Cloud database.
+Set the `--no-owner` flag
-   sure to set the `--no-owner` flag to avoid permissions problems.
+   to avoid permissions errors.

     ```bash
     # Use your Cloud credentials and connection details.
-   pg_restore -U tsdbadmin -W -h <cloud_host> -p <cloud_port> --no-owner -Fc \
+   pg_restore -U tsdbadmin -W -h <cloud_host> -p <cloud_port> --no-owner \
-   -v -d tsdb <file-name>.bak
+   -Fc -v -d tsdb <file-name>.bak
     ```

 1. In psql, run: